 Research shows that urban inhabitants suffer from cognitive fatigue.
 Finding greener pastures or stepping into a park nearby or even having office spaces with views of trees and nature helps the mind break out from the urban stimuli and has proved to reduce stress levels significantly.

-Nature shows its wonders on both – the young and the old.
-While it improves the attention span and concentration in the kids, it helps combat mental disorders like Alzheimer’s and Dementia in the elderly citizens.
+Nature shows its wonders on both- the young and the old.
+While it improves the attention span and concentration in the kids, it helps in coping with stress and mental disorders like Alzheimer’s or Dementia in the elderly citizens.

 Fresh and Innovative Ideas

-Have you observed that you get some of your best ideas by the beach watching the waves, or when you spend time by a serene lake?
+Have you observed that you get some of your best ideas by the beach watching the waves or when you spend time by a serene lake?
 That is why many writers prefer the solace of nature when they are penning down their most perfect masterpieces.
 Spending time by nature break the mad-rush of the human-made stimuli and the mind is freed up to think creatively and gets a chance to focus better on the task at hand.
 So next time you are seeking that most crucial breakthrough on a work-related problem, ask your boss for a quick break and brainstorm on the possible solution amidst a walk in the woods.
+Try an hour of meditation in the lap of nature.
+Who can deny the benefits of meditation, it works wonderfully.

 Boosts Energy levels

 Breathing in fresh air improves our circulatory and respiratory system.
-This oxygen boost also helps to up our energy levels, makes us more alert, and sharpens our concentration and focus.
+This oxygen boost also helps to up our energy levels, makes us more alert and sharpens our concentration and focus.
+Just like good food habits uplift your mood, breathing in fresh air works amazingly for your overall mental and physical body.

 Element of Fun